Frequently Asked Questions

 How do I change my billing address?

-I am renting a house, how can I get have the bill sent directly to my address as a tenant?
+I am renting a house, how can I have the bill sent directly to my address as a tenant?

 The owner of the property is always ultimately responsible for the water and/or wastewater bills, so their name must remain on the account.
 However with the owner’s permission, the bills can be sent to you directly.
-Property Owners can complete the Tenant Request Form to have statements sent to their tenants.
+Property Owners can complete the Landlord/Tenant Agreement Form to have statements sent to their tenants.

 What are the pH and the hardness of the water in the Pagosa Springs area?